AI Essay Grading for Australian English Exams

 Are the questions from real past exams?

 The question bank is inspired by past exam questions and exam-style prompts aligned to each curriculum.
-Revizi uses exam-style questions because actual VCAA/NESA/SCSA/QCAA papers are copyright protected.
-The prompts closely mirror real exam difficulty and style.
+Revizi uses original exam-style questions because actual VCAA/NESA/SCSA/QCAA papers are copyright protected.
+The prompts aim to reflect common exam difficulty and style without reproducing official papers.

 How does AI essay grading work?